rcifw/cnda-help/CNDA_User_Guide_and_Tutorials/Prearchive_Cleanup/prearchive_cleanup_overview.md

    - **Study Comments (0032,4000)**
    - **Patient Comments (0010,4000)**

-2. Investigator names or project IDs in other fields or comments.
+2. Investigator names or project IDs in other DICOM tags or comments.

 3. The CNDA system using similar session labels for additional clues.

+For example, if the label is XX12345_4mo (for a 4 month follow up), we might search for XX12345.
+This prefix might yield a match that takes us to the proper project/subject.

 If no clear assignment is found, further manual checks are conducted to place the session correctly.